 Note: This is only a guide.
 A Canadian immigration officer will decide if you can enter Canada when you apply for a visa, an Electronic Travel Authorization (eTA), or when you arrive at a port of entry.

-Under Canada’s Immigration and Refugee Protection Act (IRPA), if you have committed or been convicted of a crime, you may not be allowed to enter Canada.
+Under Canada’s immigration law, if you have committed or been convicted of a crime, you may not be allowed into Canada.
 In other words, you may be “criminally inadmissible.”

 If you were convicted of a crime when you were under the age of 18, you may still be able to enter Canada.